MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Experiments

 \subsection{Experiments on 3D Semantic Segmentation}

-We summarize the performance on 3D semantic segmentation task of TSDASeg and SOTA methods in Table \ref{tab3} and Table \ref{tab4}.
-Experiments on the S3DIS \cite{s3dis} Area 5 (Table \ref{tab3}) our method achieves a superior result, outperforming the method \cite{ptv3,ppt} that using multiple datasets as training data in terms of all three overall accuracy metrics.
-Experiments on the SemanticKITTI validation set (Table \ref{tab4}) show that TSDASeg has an accuracy improvement of at least 1.2$\%$ in mIoU compared to existing methods.
+We summarize the performance on 3D semantic segmentation task of MR-COSMO and SOTA methods in Table \ref{tab3} and Table \ref{tab4}.
+Experiments on the S3DIS \cite{s3dis} Area 5 (Table \ref{tab3}) show that our method outperforms the method \cite{ptv3,ppt} that using multiple datasets as training data in terms of all three overall accuracy metrics.
+Experiments on the SemanticKITTI validation set (Table \ref{tab4}) show that MR-COSMO has an accuracy improvement of at least 1.1$\%$ in mIoU compared to existing methods.
 This can prove that allowing the 3D segmentation network to perceive the category information in the scene in advance during the feature processing stage helps its segmentation accuracy to be improved.
 For a fair comparison, our method is trained using only the data in the corresponding dataset in our experiments, and no data from additional datasets are added to augment the training samples.

-Furthermore, we also conduct qualitative results of our method on the SemanticKITTI \cite{semantickitti} validation set, as shown in Figure \ref{fig5}.
-It can be seen that our method has better segmentation in the region labelled with red boxes, which indicates that our method has stronger recognition ability for similar categories (different categories of terrain, different categories of carriers, etc.).
-This is because our method is able to have the perception of specific category information in the scene compared to existing commonly used 3D semantic segmentation methods, and the knowledge of mapping category words to visual features from the proposed Memory Module also enables the network to better distinguish different similar categories of objects.
+In addition to quantitative comparisons in the main manuscript, we conduct qualitative evaluations on the SemanticKITTI validation set \cite{semantickitti}.
+As shown in Figure \ref{fig5}, our method demonstrates superior segmentation results in critical regions indicated by red boxes.
+This qualitative enhancement is particularly evident in the differentiation of perceptually similar categories, such as diverse ground types (terrain vs. vegetation) and structurally analogous vehicles (cars vs. trucks).
+This capability is derived from the method's scene-specific category perception, which exceeds the performance of conventional 3D semantic segmentation approaches.
+Furthermore, the Memory Module's learned mappings between category semantics and discriminative visual features enable the network to distinguish between similar categories of objects with greater accuracy.